croner-i-web/progression-framework/frameworks/content/engineer.md

           - "Drives changes to engineering practices with well-reasoned arguments and a 'strong opinion, weakly held' mentality"
           - "Shapes the direction of systems designs with less experienced engineers"
           - "Breaks down delivery and knowledge silos in their team"
+          - "Can articlate and stand-in for Authoring teams to Enginneering teams and vice versa"
   - name: "mastery"
     title: "🧠 Mastery"
     content: